tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

 the above function

-- loads image from path
+- loads image from the path
 - convert it into RGB format
 - resize it with max dimension specified while maintaining aspect ratio
 - converting an image to numpy array and creating a batch of a single image since neural networks expects the input to be in batches.